Environment & Climate Change

 ————-

-The Sierra Club – WNC Group covers Buncombe and counties west except for Henderson, Polk and Transylvania.
+The Sierra Club – WNC Group covers Buncombe and counties west.
 As the nation’s oldest, largest, grassroots environmental organization, they work to protect our environment at the local, state, and national level.

 ————-

-The North Carolina Council of Churches works to improve our environment through the NC Interfaith Power and Light, a part of the Eco-Justice Connection initiative of the North Carolina Council of Churches.
+The North Carolina Council of Churches works to improve our environment through the Eco-Justice Connection initiative of the North Carolina Council of Churches.

 Get Involved: To learn more or help, contact Director Susannah Tuttle at susannah@ncchurches.org.